wp-plugins/sgr-nextpage-titles/readme.txt

 == Description ==

-sGR Nextpage Titles is a WordPress plugin that will give you the ability to order a post in multipages, giving each subpage a title and having a table of contents on the first or on every subpage.
+Multipage Plugin for WordPress will give you the ability to order a post in multipages, giving each subpage a title and having a table of contents on the first or on every subpage.

 = Make order in your posts! =
 Forget about too long posts, infinite height pages, diffculty to found a post section.
 With sGR Nextpage Titles you can divide every post into many subpages, giving them a title.
 Then a table of contents will appear to redirect your visitors to the desidered subpage of the post.